Criminal Lawyers in Washington Township, NJ Fight to Protect Client's Freedom in Gloucester County and Throughout New Jersey

-- Less Serious Crimes: For less serious offenses, such as misdemeanors or disorderly persons offenses, the statute of limitations is generally one year.
+- Less Serious Crimes: For less serious offenses, such as disorderly persons offenses, the statute of limitations is generally one year.
 This means that charges must be filed within one year from the date the offense was committed.

 It is important to note that there are exceptions and special circumstances that can affect the application of these statutory deadlines.
 For example, if new evidence emerges or if the defendant leaves the state, the statute of limitations may be tolled, meaning the clock stops temporarily.
 Additionally, certain crimes may have specific statutory deadlines that differ from the general rules.

 If you believe that the statute of limitations has expired or you have questions about the timing of filing criminal charges, it is crucial to consult with an experienced criminal defense attorney.
 They will thoroughly evaluate your case, consider the relevant statutory deadlines, and determine the best course of action to protect your rights and interests.

 Take control of your defense – schedule a confidential consultation with Agre & St. John's experienced criminal defense team to discuss your case and explore your legal options.

 Contact Experienced Agre & St. John Criminal Defense Attorneys to Defend You Today